-Western Connecticut State University Police Department October 2016
+Western Connecticut State University Police Department October 2017

 The WCSUPD maintains a close working relationship with all law enforcement agencies including the Danbury Police Department, area local police departments, the Connecticut State Police, the criminal court system and federal law enforcement agencies.
 Meetings are held on both a formal and informal basis and crime-related reports and statistics are routinely exchanged.
-The institution has no formal written memoranda of understanding with either the Danbury Police or the Connecticut State Police, but historically have worked together in emergency situations on campus where all three agencies share concurrent jurisdiction.
-This working relationship is visible in the area of major crimes and emergency response events.
-The WCSUPD meets, as needed, with the Office of the State's Attorney and actively participates in emergency planning and coordination with police agencies in the northern Housatonic Region as well as Fairfield County.
+The institution has a formal written memorandum of understanding (MOU) for mutual aid as per CGS 7-277a (b) with the Danbury Police and all towns in Northern Fairfield County.

+Further, the WCSUPD enjoys a close relationship with the Connecticut State Police and rely on the CSP for assistance in the investigation of serious crimes and incidents that occur on the WCSU campuses.
+The WCSUPD maintains a liaison with the Office of the State's Attorney and actively participates in emergency planning and coordination with police agencies in the northern Housatonic Region as well as Fairfield County.